knupel/Rope_framework/Guide/costume_guide.md

 Ypu can pas the position and size with the class Vec, Vec2 or Vec3, if you'r are in Processing 2D and use Vec3, no matter Processing understand and only use the component 'x' and 'y' of your Vec

+--
+To choice the shape use method costume_rope() to change the aspect like fill, stroke or strokeWeight use aspect_rope();
+--

 Method shape
 --
+when the targeting costume is a pixel few possibility is no more available to use, like move in 3D, change thickness...because for pixel the methode set(x,y,c) from Processing is used, see Processing method.

 costume_rope(Vec pos, Vec size, float angle, Vec3 dir, int which_costume) ;

 void costume_rope(Vec pos, Vec size, Vec3 dir, int which_costume) ;